 The Flexible Framework allows you to customise your postgraduate degree.
-The units and subjects you choose will determine which award title you graduate with.
-To view the other unit options, visit the MSc Criminal Justice.
+The modules and subjects you choose will determine which award title you graduate with.
+To view the other module options, visit the MSc Criminal Justice.

 The additional Core Subjects you can choose from include:

 In both the public and private sectors, security and intelligence are more important than ever.
 If you choose to study MSc Intelligence as part of your Criminal Justice studies, you'll help meet the growing need for intelligence professionals by building on your research, analysis and management skills and applying them to the field of criminal intelligence.

 You'll evaluate established intelligence models and principles, including the intelligence cycle, broaden your understanding of intelligence from both open and closed sources, and learn about the limitations of analytical services available to intelligence professionals.

 When you graduate, you'll have a solid grounding in intelligence processes and practice, and you'll understand critical issues like ethical practice and compliance with human rights legislation, particularly the rights to privacy and a fair trial, which underpin the entire field.